 - 3 years of science, including 2 or more lab courses

-- 3 years of history/social sciences, including U.S. History
+- 3 years of social sciences

-We strongly recommend you take a fourth year of math, science, and social science, and at least 2 years of a foreign language.
+We strongly recommend that you take a fourth year of math, science, and social science, and at least 2 years of a foreign language.

 Create a profile, write your college essay, and list your education and activities in the Common Application.
 Use the Common Application to send us your letters of recommendation and transcripts.

-You'll need to submit the following supporting materials.
+In addition to your online application, you'll need to submit the following supporting materials.